#Art + Culture

 Patriarchal society, misogynistic men, and gender roles have forced a small group of women in South Korea to renounce dating, sex, marriage, and childrearing.
 They call the feminist movement 4B, representing four Korean words that start with “bi,” meaning “no.”

-A small but growing number of women are part of this movement, owing to the male-dominated society in South Korea that expects women to solely take responsibility for the domestic chores, parenting, and caring for the elderly in-laws with little or no help.
+A growing number of women are part of this movement, owing to the male-dominated society in South Korea that expects women to solely take responsibility for domestic chores, parenting, and caring for the elderly in-laws with little or no help.
 Centuries of this practice in South Korean society have led to a group of women starting this feminist movement.

 4B Feminist Moment In South Korea